IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/test/README.md

 **Requirements**

-- [ ] HPC cluster with job scheduler (here: NLHPC/SLURM) or a Linux server with ≥200 GB RAM (recommended for metaSPAdes) and a multi-core CPU
+- [ ] HPC cluster with job scheduler (here: NLHPC/SLURM) or a Linux server with ≥200 GB RAM (recommended for metaSPAdes), a multi-core CPU and at least 300 GB of hard drive space to store the databases.
 - [ ] Miniconda/Anaconda, with a **separate conda environment per tool** to avoid dependency conflicts
 - [ ] PowerShell 5.1+/Core, for `Bakta_batch/BaktaBatch.ps1` (Section 11)
 - [ ] Python 3 with `pandas`, for `elLoto_verification/` scripts (Section 11)